-The Research Master's programme Argumentation, Rhetoric and Communication prepares students for conducting research on argumentative discourse in different communicative contexts.
-The programme aims to: 1) provide students with the theoretical knowledge and the practical instruments to give an analysis of the characteristic argumentative, rhetorical-strategic and stylistic properties of texts from various domains; and, 2) offer students insight into the main theories and methods available for analysing and evaluating the functionality, effectiveness and reasonableness of communication in different genres and domains.
+The programme aims to provide you with the theoretical knowledge and the practical instruments to give an analysis of the characteristic argumentative, rhetorical-strategic and stylistic properties of texts from various domains, while offering you insight into the main theories and methods available for analysing and evaluating the functionality, effectiveness and reasonableness of communication.

 The Research Master's programme Argumentation, Rhetoric and Communication comprises 120 ECTS credits:

-- 90 ECTS for core courses, specific courses and electives
+- 90 ECTS for core courses, electives, tutorials and research internship

 - 30 ECTS for a Master's thesis